Attending Trial In A Roanoke, Virginia Domestic Violence Case

 Virginia residents should know what to expect at a trial for domestic violence

 In a trial concerning a domestic violence charge, each side is given the opportunity to present their opening statement.
 The prosecution will go first, irrespective of whether the proceeding involves a bench trial or a jury trial.
 After each side gives their opening statement, then then the prosecution will begin presenting their evidence and witnesses.
 Defense counsel will have the opportunity to object to testimony and the admission of evidence.
 The defense will then present its case and the prosecution will be given the same opportunity to object as they see fit.
 The prosecution is always permitted to present “rebuttal” evidence after the defense has closed its case-in-chief.
 However, the prosecution is prohibited from introducing new evidence or arguments during this time and must solely address the points that have been raised by the defense.
 After each side concludes their case-in-chief, closing arguments begin.
 The prosecution will go first, with the defense following.
 The Commonwealth has the burden so will be able to say the last word with a rebuttal to defense closing.
 Once closing arguments are given, either the Judge or the Jury is tasked with determining the accused’s guilt or innocence.
 If the defendant is convicted, then he or she will be sentenced according to the penalty guidelines for the statute charged.
 Further, if probation is ordered, then the terms of the supervised release will be clearly outlined.
+I discuss these, and other issues, in this video and in the rest of this article:

 It is crucial that defendants choose an attorney who have experience in attending trial in such matters.
 Whether you are charged with a misdemeanor and attend a bench trial or you are charged with a felony and would like a jury trial, you still need an effective experienced advocate.
 Jurors usually do not have legal backgrounds and information must be presented to them in such a way that is easy to follow and understand.
 A lawyer familiar with the court system is aware of these nuances with the court system and will be able to connect with jurors in an approachable manner.
 This is why it is imperative that you retain counsel immediately if you have been arrested for a domestic violence charge.